dfosborne/ISQA-3420/Use Cases.md

 -Developer: The developer provides software package to be scanned

 **Preconditions:**
 -NIST Vulnerabilities database contains information about specific software package
+-Developer provides valid software packag

 **Main Success Scenario:** The developer submits software package to be scanned and receives valid results